 This peak is not in the book.
 Published November 2018

 Peak 8858 is located at the head of Almo Park.
-It is also directly on the west ridge of Cache Peak, which lies a hefty 3 miles to the east.
+It sits on the West Ridge of Cache Peak, which lies a hefty 3 miles to the east.
 It barely qualifies as a ranked summit as it has only 318 feet of prominence.
 Peak 8858 could also be called “West Cache Peak.”
-USGS Cache Peak.
-This page describes my September 24, 2018 climb of the South Spur/Northwest Ridge.
+USGS Cache Peak

-From the junction of ID-77 and Elba Road/1950 South in Elba, drive 12.7 miles south on ID-77 (passing through Almo) to a signed right (west) turn for the City of Rocks National Reserve at 3075 South.
+From the junction of ID-77 and Elba Road/1950 South in Elba, drive 12.7 miles south on ID-77 (passing through Almo) to a signed right/west turn for the City of Rocks National Reserve at 3075 South.
 This paved road is unofficially called the “City of Rocks Road.”
-Set your odometer to 0.0 here.
+Reset your odometer here.

 At 2.0 miles, you reach the City of Rocks east entrance Sign.
 Then at 4.1 miles, turn right to stay on the City of Rocks Road (“Bath Rock Campsites” sign here).
 At 6.6 miles, cross a 6,530-foot pass and the road name changes to Emery Canyon Road.
 From the saddle, continue west on the paved road and descend to a meadow.
-At 7.3 miles, you reach a junction with Logger Springs Road (which, after entering the Sawtooth National Forest, becomes Forest Service Road [FSR]-562).
+At 7.3 miles, you reach a junction with Logger Springs Road which, after entering the Sawtooth National Forest, becomes FSR-562.
 This road is signed for “Logger Springs.”